 So you’ve found the perfect venue for your special event.
-But how do you know what seating layout to choose?
-Whether you’re setting up a business meeting, hosting a charity gala or throwing an engagement party, it’s the seating arrangement that can make all the difference.
+But how do you know which seating layout to choose?
+Whether you’re setting up a business meeting, hosting a charity gala or throwing an engagement party, the seating arrangement can make all the difference!

-A smart seating style sets the tone for your event and helps guests feel comfortable and relaxed.
-Here’s our quick guide to the most popular seating arrangements, so you can make a confident choice next time you’re planning something special.
+A smart seating style sets the tone for your event and helps guests feel comfortable, relaxed, and engaged.
+Check out our quick guide to the most popular seating arrangements, so you can make a confident choice the next time you’re planning something special!

-Round tables with 8 or 10 guests to a table
+Round tables with 8 or 10 guests per table

-A classic seating style that encourages your guests to interact with one another.
-Seat important guests (VIPs, the wedded couple) in the middle of the room so they’ll be at the heart of the action.
+A classic seating style that encourages your guests to interact with each other.
+Seat important guests (VIPs, the wedded couple) in the middle of the room so they’ll be in the middle of the action.
 And remember to choose the centrepieces carefully.
-If they are too intrusive, they can block the flow of conversation at the table.
+If they are too intrusive, they can block the flow of conversation at the table!

-Popular for wedding receptions, award nights, networking dinners and other informal events
+💎Perfect for: Wedding receptions, award nights, networking dinners, and other informal events

 One long table or several rows of longer tables

 Long banquet-style tables look particularly striking if you’re working with ample space.
-This on-trend seating style makes for stunning photos and helps to create an intimate atmosphere, no matter how large your event.
+This on-trend seating style makes for stunning photos.
+It also helps to create an intimate atmosphere, no matter how large your event is.

 Round tables with guests seated on one side so everyone has a view of the presenter/s

 An ideal seating style for audience-type events or events combining presentations with group work.
-But keep in mind that the inefficient use of floor space does mean a reduction in seating capacity, so you need a large venue to pull this off.
+But keep in mind that the inefficient use of floor space with this arrangement means a reduction in seating capacity, so you need a large venue to pull this off.

-Rows of chairs lined up to face a stage, podium, projector or other focal point
+Rows of chairs lined up to face a stage, podium, projector, or other focal points

 Rectangular tables set up in the style of a classroom

-Ideal for lectures, seminars and meetings where note-taking or the use of a laptop is required.
-Attendees don’t face one another so interaction between them is somewhat hindered.
+It’s a great option for events where participants need to take notes or use a laptop.
+However, attendees don’t face one another directly, so interaction between them is somewhat limited.

-A single or oval table with a maximum of 25 attendees
+A single or oval table for a maximum of 25 attendees

 Rectangle tables set up in a U-shape

 The practical U-shape configuration promotes interaction and allows for a focal point or presentation area.
-Suitable for smaller groups (up to 30 attendees) where there’s a speaker in the centre or at the open end of the ‘U’.
-The inefficient use of floor space means seating capacity is reduced.
+It is suitable for smaller groups (up to 30 attendees) where there’s a speaker in the centre or at the open end of the ‘U’.
+However, its inefficient use of floor space reduces seating capacity.

 Rectangular tables arranged in a square